whatwg/sg/Workstream Policy.md

 The repositories for all WHATWG publications and other deliverables must include the text of the applicable license in a LICENSE file.

+The contents of the license file must start with:
+> Copyright © YEAR WHATWG (Apple, Google, Mozilla, Microsoft).
+> This work is licensed under a Creative Commons Attribution 4.0 International License:

+where YEAR is the current year.
+This copyright notice must be followed by the full text of the Creative Commons Attribution 4.0 International License in plaintext.

+The SG repository has an example of how to do this correctly in its [LICENSE file](./LICENSE).

 ## Antitrust

 The WHATWG is a forum for voluntary development and promotion of standards, specifications,